Connecting, Empowering, & Celebrating Women 2017

 The women attorneys of Langrock Sperry & Wool have embarked on a year-long initiative, Connecting, Empowering, & Celebrating Women 2017.
 We are presenting a series of events throughout 2017, bringing women across Vermont together to share experiences and knowledge on a variety of meaningful matters.
 From presenting educational programs for women, to hosting speakers and panels on women’s issues, to mentoring women on legal issues, each event also includes partnering with and promoting a relevant women’s organization, including making a donation and encouraging others to do so.

 In July, we will be hosting a Summer Mingle, bringing together all of the Amazing Women we know to celebrate each other.
-Details to be announced soon!
+Please save the date for our Summer Mingle, Thursday, July 27 from 4:00 to 7:00 p.m. at Waterworks in Winooski.
+We hope to see you there!

 To RSVP for any of our upcoming events, please email Sheri Lehouiller at firstname.lastname@example.org.